juryxy/JuSpace/README.md

 - fixed a bug in loading PET template values when using atlases that contained outside negative values (now excludes those values from regional mean computation).
 - some PET atlases contained negative values outside the brain.
 Replaced all values by NaN to avoid leakage.

+06.05.2026
+- fixed a bug in resizing custom atlases.